 5. Moultrie Panoramic 150 8 Megapixel Infrared Camera

 The Moultrie Panoramic 150 camera captures images with an 8 megapixel high resolution.
 This Panoramic feature provides 3 infrared motion sensors that can cover an astounding 150 degree span to detect active game in the area.

 When any motion is detected, the Panoramic 150 jumps into action and rotates to the action and starts capturing images.
 This camera can deliver single shot images in 16:9 widescreen format or a panoramic shot in 48:9 widescreen format.

 The Panoramic 150 game cam has an incredible 1 second trigger speed to capture wildlife shots quickly before they are gone.
 This camera can take motion free images at night at up to a range of 60 feet.

 If you are looking for the best game camera for your money, the Moultrie Panoramic 150 8 Megapixel Infrared Camera fits the bill.
-This game cam is affordable and will capture excellent images and provide long lasting service for the game scouting needs.
+This game cam is affordable and will capture excellent trail camera pictures and provide long lasting service for your game scouting needs.
 Based on all of our trail camera reviews, the Moultrie Panoramic 150 camera may be the best camera of all.

 Trail Cam Reviews

 With trail cams you can learn more about the type of animals that live and move around on your hunting area better than you can by any other means.
 With these cameras, you can learn where the big bucks roam on your property.
 Not only can learn where they move around, with the features included in these cameras, you can record the date and time of their movement.

 Images captured with a trail cam are marked with the date and time the photo was taken.
 Many cameras also provide additional data such as barometric pressure, moon phase and temperature.